NoobDev0001/CEPHALON/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package neoxad/neoxa-qt for Debian-based Linux systems.
-If you compile neoxad/neoxa-qt yourself, there are some useful files here.
+Contains files used to package cephalond/cephalon-qt for Debian-based Linux systems.
+If you compile cephalond/cephalon-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Neoxa Core documentation repository](https://github.com/neoxa-core/docs).
+For more information about gitian, see the [the Cephalon Core documentation repository](https://github.com/cephalon-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Neoxa Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Cephalon Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building neoxa-core on RPM based distributions.
+RPM spec file for building cephalon-core on RPM based distributions.

 ### [Gitian-build](/contrib/gitian-build.sh) ###
 Script for running full Gitian builds.